beltran/dhive/README.md

 - The services that will be running.
 - Properties that will be overriden for core-site.xml, hdfs-site.xml, yarn-site.xml, tez-site.xml and hive-site.xml.

-To tear down everything
+To tear down everything:
 ```
 make clean
 ```

-#### Using a local hive or tez distribution
+## Using a local hive or tez distribution

 This can be enabled by setting the variables `HIVE_PATH` or `TEZ_PATH`.
 If we want dhive to also compile and push the generated tar to the docker containers the variables `HIVE_COMPILE` and `TEZ_COMPILE` have to be set to `1`, for example:

-By running
 ```
 HIVE_COMPILE=1 make clean all
 ```